ajwills72/rmip/docs/build_collect.md

 ### Low-intensity session

 Data collection works by 5/6 of each student group participating in six experiments.
-For 30min studies, this takes 3 hours plus shifting time, so easily fills both this session and the session next week.
+For 20 min studies, this takes 2 hours plus shifting time, so leaves a bit of useful slack in next week's low-intesnity session, if needed.